KIP (KIP) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 KIP Historical Price

-According to the latest data gathered on KIP live price page, the current price of KIP is 0.00148237USD.
-The circulating supply of KIP(KIP) is 1.96B KIP , giving it a market capitalization of $2.90M.
+According to the latest data gathered on KIP live price page, the current price of KIP is 0.00172332USD.
+The circulating supply of KIP(KIP) is 1.96B KIP , giving it a market capitalization of $3.40M.

 The KIP Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of KIP based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.